 1) How long have you been investing?

 I have been actively trading my personal accounts for over 15 years with an increase in my time spent in the public markets since 2009.
 I make my living as an investor and so one thing I look for are meaningful cycle bottoms amongst a variety of asset classes.
 2009 looked like a good opportunity to increase the focus in U.S. stocks so I diverted more of my investing time there.
 Over the past year I have moved into a more professional capacity with my involvement in Presidium Capital where my partners and I provide Managed Account services.

 2) What style of trading / investing do you practice (technically driven, fundamental, systematic, a combination etc)?

-3) How do you feel when a trade goes against you?
+3) How do you feel when an investment goes against you?

-4) How do you feel when a trade goes for you?
+4) How do you feel when an investment goes for you?

 5) How have these feelings changed over your trading career?
 (Can you recall how you originally used to feel and elaborate on how this has changed over time?)

 I am not sure I can answer this with any real specifics but I am sure that I was more emotional in my trading early on versus how my mindset is now.